Old-World Traditions, Lowcountry Style at Charleston's 10 Best Italian Restaurants

 1 Trattoria Lucca

-Inspired by the "best olive oil in the world" in the Tuscan city of Lucca, Italy, Chef Ken Vedrinski offered up a small residental corner restaurant as tribute to truly authentic Italian cuisine.
-Featured in Everyday With Rachel Ray, Travel + Leisure, New York Magazine, and the Charleston City Paper in the recent years since its opening in 2008, Trattoria Lucca has won the hearts of Charleston locavores and visitors alike.
-Trattoria Lucca earned the title of Best New Restaurant in its first year of business, undoubtedly for its housemade pastas and sauces, intricate menu, and elegant yet cozy interior.
-Chef Vedrinski is also so the sole owner and sommelier, as well as chief pasta maker.
+Inspired by the "best olive oil in the world" in the Tuscan city of Lucca, Italy, Chef Ken Vedrinski offered up a small residential corner restaurant as tribute to truly authentic Italian cuisine.
+Featured in countless magazines and features since its opening in 2008, Trattoria Lucca has won the hearts of Charleston Italian-loving locavores and visitors alike.
+Trattoria Lucca earned the title of Best New Restaurant in its first year of business, undoubtedly for its housemade pastas and sauces, thoughtful and intricate menu, and elegant yet cozy and approachable interior.
+Chef Vedrinski, as James Beard Semi-Finalist, is also the sole owner and sommelier, as well as chief pasta artist.
 All items on the Trattoria Lucca menu are seasonal, and exquisite.
-For Antipasti, try the Verdiccho braised Summer Mushrooms or the Golden Beets in white balsamic, and be sure to add a Formaggi (Cheese) plate with accompaniments such as Dried Fig Piemonte and Tuscan Wildflower Honey, to your first course.
+For Antipasti, try the Foraged Mushrooms with sea salt or the Golden Beets in white balsamic, and be sure to add a Formaggi (Cheese) plate with accompaniments such as Apple Mostarda and Tuscan Wildflower Honey, to your first course.
 Imported Salumi is a must, as well as a housemade handmade pasta dish.
-Sample the Fusili Bucati with wild boar sausage or the Verrigui Spaghettoro with local Sun Gold tomatoes and Calabrese chilies.
-For your main course proteins, try the Pancetta Wrapped Grouper, Grilled Flat Iron Steak with Vidalia Onion Cream Sauce, or the Grilled Chicken with fingerling potatoes and local veggies.
-A generous, thoughtful wine list offers numerous fine options, all hailing from the cuisine's revered country of origin.
+Sample the Fusilli Bucati with duck Italian sausage or the Tagliolini with seared N.C. scallops.
+For your main course, try the Local Triggerfish, Grilled Ribeye with beef cheek ravioli or the Scaloppini of Sonoma Duck, with cannelloni and dried figs. A generous, thoughtful wine list offers numerous fine options, all hailing from the cuisine's revered country of origin.
 (843-973-3323)

 About Clare Sweeney